 24. Buck’s last desperate trick involves an out-of-towner he picks up at a midtown arcade.
 (This might even be the arcade in question.)
 Later, we see the pair up on 49th Street, turning the corner to be greeted with the facade — of Colony Records!
 The classic music store was located in the Brill Building and had remained a surviving relic of midtown’s popular music glory days, right up until its closure last year.

 25. Finally, that omnipresent song!
 Nilsson’s ‘Everybody’s Talkin” is probably one of the most famous pop songs to ever be featured in a motion picture, its ease and flowing charms compatible with Joe Buck’s carefree attitude.
 But if the artist had had his way, another song would have been used — “I Guess The Lord Must Be In New York City.”
 You can give it a listen here.
 Which do you prefer?

 Here’s a map of some of the places from ‘Midnight Cowboy’ mentioned in the article above.
-I’m absolutely positive a couple places may be off — and a few are speculations, based on clues in the film.
+A couple places may be off — and a few are speculations, based on clues in the film.
 If you have any further information, please email me!

 View Midnight Cowboy: The Map in a larger map